watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 Scrolling through the list, you will see that our `Model CA LTD.` certificate is now in Firefox’s list of accepted certificates.

+To confirm that your certificate is working as intended, in your browser you can navigate to `https://www.bank32.com` and confirm that the site loads without a warning.

 #### You have successfully completed the task
 To confirm your completion and receive credit for the tasks that you have completed so far, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **Creating a Root Certificate Authority (CA)**, **Generating a Certificate**, and **Deploying Certificate**.
 If your any of your task validations failed, read the validation information for more details, and try the steps in the task again.